The Coffee Table

 Synopsis: Jesús (David Pareja) and María (Estefanía de los Santos) are a couple going through a difficult time in their relationship.
 Nevertheless, they have just become parents.
 To shape their new life, they decide to buy a new coffee table.
 A decision that will change their existence.

 We jump right into this with our couple from the synopsis at a store looking at a coffee table.
 I'll be honest, it is hideous.
 The salesperson is played by Eduardo Antuña.
 He is making the table sound better than it is.
 To give more information about it, it has two golden women, who are naked that are holding up the glass.
 This couple bickers in front of this salesperson.
-We learn that Jesús might not have been fully ready to have a child.
+We learn that Jesús wasn’t fully ready to have a child.
 María mostly decorated their house, with Jesús getting little details here and there.
 He was told that he could pick out any coffee table.
 Because she hates this one so much, he wants it even more.
 That is the one that is bought.

 This is when tragedy strikes and it rocks Jesús to his core.
 He can't even move.
 He doesn't know what to do.
 There is a couple of storylines that complicate things further.
 I've already brought up that Jesús' brother Carlos (Josep Maria Riera) along with his vegan girlfriend Cristina (Claudia Riera) are coming over.
 There is also Ruth (Gala Flores) who is 13 years old.
 Her mother tells María that she's been moody about a boyfriend.
 This turns out to be Jesús.
 This teen is convinced that she is in love with him and that he feels the same back.
+She is misreading different things.
 This day cannot get any worse and tragedy looms.

 Now that I've gotten that out of the way, this becomes a character study of Jesús for the most part.
 He knows everything that has happened.
 I could feel the weight of the pressure mounting on him.
 Things aren't good with María.
 By having their son, he has lost himself.
 A newborn completely changes things and we see that it has strained their relationship.
 What is interesting is the first reveal of what Ruth thinks, Jesús is annoyed and doing what he can to make her stop.
 She is misreading things.
 This is just another added wrinkle that complicates Jesús' life as he tries to figure out what to do after the event.

 I'm going to shift over to talk about Pareja's performance here.
 He was great.
 Despite the bickering with María, I get the sense that he has a good sense of humor.
-He delicately manages talking to Ruth, keeping his cool there.
+He delicately manages talking with Ruth, keeping his cool there.
 After the event though, the amount of stress he's doing to not only hide what happened but try to figure out a way to reveal it.
 I've held on secrets and it can feel like the weight of the world on you.
 How this is presented made me feel that.
 I'm not always the biggest fan of comedy in my horror.
 Since this goes into the realms of dark comedy, it is perfect to help alleviate tension.
 It was well done.

 Since this mostly focuses on Jesús and doesn't have the deepest story, let's shift to this to the other cast members.
 They push things to where it ends up.
 De los Santos and Pareja feel like an old couple.
 That helped me connect since I've been in that spot of a relationship.
 It feels real.
 The Rieras help complicate things even more when they come over.
 They are fun while also making it more difficult for Jesús to think.
 Antuña, Flores, Dilla and the rest of the cast also add their own quirky characters to this as well.